ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 # Security Considerations {#Security}

-In addition to the normative requirements in this document and in {{GNAP}}, implementors are strongly encouraged to consider these additional security considerations in implementations and deployments of GNAP.
+In addition to the normative requirements in this document and in {{GNAP}}, implementers are strongly encouraged to consider these additional security considerations in implementations and deployments of GNAP.